aumartinez/js-interpolation-calculator/README.md

 # js-interpolation-calculator
-An interpolation calculator written in JS
+An interpolation calculator written in HTML using JS